Principality of Nassau-Diez: Nassau-Dietz

 From 1516 to 1559, William the Rich was the reigning Count of Nassau-Dillenberg, Siegen, Vianden, and Dietz.
 His eldest son Wilhelm "den Schweiger", who was originally a Lutheran, raised as a Roman Catholic from the age of 11, had inherited the county.
 When the Holy Roman Emperor Charles V away the new Principality of Orange to his cousin René of Chalon, who inherited the county the principality in 1530, William the Silent became Prince of Orange.
 It was then when William founded the senior House of Orange-Nassau which continues to rule the Netherlands.
-In 1606 however Wilhelm the Rich died and his sons divided the counties between themselves, including his fifth son Ernest Casimir, who also served as Governor (Stadtholder) of Friesland, Groningen, and Drenthe.
-In 1631, he also inherited the County of Spiegelberg an der Weser.
+Upon the death of Johann VI in 1606, who had inherited Nassau-Dillenburg from his father William the Rich, his sons divided the counties between themselves, including his fifth son Ernest Casimir, who also served as Governor (Stadtholder) of Friesland, Groningen, and Drenthe.
+In 1631, Casimir also inherited the County of Spiegelberg an der Weser.

 In 1655, Nassau-Dietz was raised to the status of a principality, becoming the Principality of Nassau-Dietz.
 From this point, the lord of the area became the 'Prince of Nassau-Dietz'.

 The counties of Nassau-Dietz and Spiegelberg along with the Frisian governorship were then successively taken over by his sons Heinrich Casimir I and Wilhelm Friedrich.
 When Prince William of Orange became King of England, Scotland, and Ireland (etc.) in February 1689, he declared Prince John William Friso as titular Prince of Orange.
 In 1702, Prince John William merged three of his titles into one: Prince of Orange, Prince of Nassau-Dietz, and Stadtholder of Friesland and Groningen into the Prince of Orange-Nassau.